bobbyiestofjos/forecasting_uber_travel_times/README.md

 ## Conclusion

-Implement the process for model development from this project into the Uber Movement interface, or a similar web application, to allow urban planners to determine the potential impact of future city projects on forecasted travel times.
+Implementation of the models from this project into the Uber Movement interface, or a similar web application, will allow urban planners to determine the potential impact of future city projects on forecasted travel times.

 ---

 ## Future Work

 Road Construction
-To assist with this I’ve pulled occupancy permit data for Washington DC to determine the effects certain types of planned roadway construction/congestion such as Construction Staging Areas, Parades, and City Events have on travel times.
+- To assist with this I’ve pulled occupancy permit data for Washington DC to determine the effects certain types of planned roadway construction/congestion such as Construction Staging Areas, Parades, and City Events have on travel times.

 Wider Implementation
-The process in this project is easily scalable to additional cities for wider implementation.
+- The process in this project is easily scalable to additional cities for wider implementation.

 Improve Modeling
-As mentioned, the models were simplified due to processing power constraints.
+- As mentioned, the models were simplified due to processing power constraints.
 Addressing this will allow for more complex models providing improved forecasting.